buw-bicycle-traffic/BicycleSimulator/docs/BISIM Overview/Equipment-requirements.md

 ## Audio

-Audio has not yet been implemented by our simulator.
-We are missing adding sounds to vehicles, wind noise, and from the bicycle itself.
-It is the hope that in future installments, that sounds is added to the simulator to increase realism.
+Audio has not yet been implemented in our simulator.
+We still need to add sounds for vehicles, wind noise, and the bicycle itself.
+It is hoped that in future updates, sounds will be added to the simulator to enhance realism.